andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 To give an example - A Case is not a case without someone being prosecuted.
 That someone could be a suspect at the beginning of a case and then become a defendant when the case is brought to the court.
 This is when the offence is indictable (you could go to prison for).
 In summary only offence, you enter the system as a defendant.
 As objects, these must have started as a suspect or defendant but there are other actors in a case such as police, victims, witnesses.
 This gave away to a more genric "catch-all" object called "People" - and the data captured in this object lived in a single place outside of the core contexts.

+@gaythu-rajan - change example to be case and not defendant (e.g. plea)

 What's wrong with that?

  a.
 First the realisation that Defendant/Suspect, are THE CORE of a case.
 They should live where the case model lives.